Skip to content

 !

-Do not expose aquamarine to prolonged strong heat or sun, which can lighten the blue over time.
+Do not leave aquamarine in prolonged strong sunlight, which can fade some stones over time.

 Where and How to Buy with Confidence

-Aquamarine is low-risk to buy, so the focus is getting the best blue for the money.
-Browse the wider gemstone jewelry range to compare blues side by side.
+Aquamarine is low-risk to buy, so the focus is simply getting the best blue for the money.

 Favor a lively cut